plancknet/Getting-and-Cleaning-Data/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## The code run_analysis.R

+<< execute this code in the same directory of the unzipped data for the project >>

 The steps are:

 > Merges the training and the test sets to create one data set